cosmos/testnets/replicated-security/VALIDATOR_JOINING_GUIDE.md

 Port configuration settings can typically be found in the consumer chain's system configuration files, at `~/.<consumer>/config/app.toml` and `~/.<consumer>/config/config.toml`, which are initialized as part of installation.

-## Associating the Consumer Chain with your Provider Chain's Validator
+## Associate the Consumer Chain with your Provider Chain's Validator

 You may notice that some consumer chains do not implement the `staking` module, which means there is no way to set up a validator in the conventional way on the consumer chain.